I participated in the maintenance of the Happo-One course. "HAPPO-ONE PANORIN KUSAKARI"

 Looking at the slope being harvested, he lets his imagination run wild.
 In the foreground is Kazuyuki Muto, a Hakuba judo therapist from "Mt.CARE" who is a reliable resource when fatigue sets in.
 Next to him is Keita Yamazaki, whose imagination seems unstoppable

-Everyone is a skier, so they are mowing the grass while imagining the line they will take.
+Since everyone here is a skier, they mow the grass while imagining the lines they'll ski down.

-"When it snows, these branches will sag under the weight of the snow, so we don't need to trim this area so much," or "The weight of the snow will make the branches droop, so we'll cut them off as they get in the way," or "If we leave it too neat, we won't have a good opportunity to jump, so we should just trim it down..."
-Everyone is talking and getting excited, their arms and legs moving.
+"When it snows, the weight of the snow will make these branches lie down, so we don't need to cut them too much around here," or "The weight of the snow will make the branches hang down, so I'll cut them off as they'll get in the way when you enter the slope," or "If we make it too neat, it'll be hard to get a foothold for a jump, so we should just cut it moderately," they all chat, the atmosphere livening up as they work.

 They descend onto the bush-covered slopes and cut them down.
 In some places they cut them cleanly, while in other places they cut them so that the weight of the snow makes them lie flat.
 This makes it easier for the snow to accumulate, creating openings in the terrain